 His previous professional experience includes a legal internship at the Guilford County Public Defender’s Office.
 During summers and school breaks, Chase also worked part time as a systems specialist at his family’s manufacturing business, Logic Control Systems, Inc.

 He is a member of the Kentucky Justice Association, the N.C.
-Advocates for Justice and the N.C.
+Advocates for Justice, the N.C.
 Bar Association and the Greensboro Bar Association.

 Chase lives in Greensboro with his wife, their infant daughter, and their dog, Linus.